Eric-Ta/Rate_My_UofC_Course/README.md

 Password: abc

 # Demo Video
-To see me go over the application, watch this demo video! https://youtu.be/wp5Ri1B7als
+To see me go over the application, watch this demo video! <br />
+https://youtu.be/wp5Ri1B7als

 # Prototyping Video
-To see me go over the prototype for the application, watch this video! https://youtu.be/OXGA_FgyITQ
+To see me go over the prototype for the application, watch this video! <br />
+https://youtu.be/OXGA_FgyITQ